 If you need a dense fence or privacy screen, this is the willow to choose!

 The great blue heron in the foreground was very nice to stay there while I took this photo!

 Below is a neat hedge at the Montreal Botanic garden using SX64.
 This will need to be pruned 2-3 times during the summer.

-Below is a comparison of four selections of
+Below is a comparison of five selections of

 Salix miyabeana stems, buds and stipules in late October